WeifengJin/WeifengJin.github.io/_pages/about.md

 I am a PhD candidate in economics under the supervision of Carlos Velasco at Universidad Carlos III de Madrid.
 I am currently on the job market during the 2021/2022 academic year and will be available for virtual interviews at the EJME 2021 and at the ASSA 2022.

 My research interest lies in time series econometrics.
- * Noncausal and noninvertible processs
+ * Linear processes with nonlinear dynamics
- * Quantile analysis.
+ * Quantile analysis
  * Forecasting